The push for name-blind recruitment has been gathering real momentum over the last 6 months.

 It is hoped by the government that the practice of name-blind recruitment will spread further across the United Kingdom and eliminate the unconscious bias which can discriminate against people at the very outset of the process.

-Who has signed up?
+Who has signed up to do name-blind recruitment?

 Some of those high-profile organisations that have signed up include: